Drone Laws in France

 - Drones may not be flown at night (unless with special authorization from the local prefect).

 - Drones may not be flown over people; over airports or airfields; over private property (unless with owner’s authorization); over military installations, prisons, nuclear power plants, historical monuments, or national parks.
+Use this map to locate flight restrictions by geolocation.

 - Drones may also not be flown over ongoing fires, accident zones, or around emergency services.